The Legacy of Sonia Rykiel

 Make a statement like Sonia Rykiel

 We want to tell stories with our clothes, showing a glimpse of who we are and what we stand for.
 Sonia Rykiel was one of the first designers ever to put text on a sweater and the first word she used was “sensuous“.
-Nowadays we’re so used to wearing t shirts and sweaters with text on them.
+Now we are so used to wearing t shirts and sweaters with text and slogans on them.
 We’ll wear everything from brand names to slogans to declaring to the world that we’re having a bad hair day.
 No matter what it says- someone out there is probably wearing it.
 The Sensuous sweater became a best seller and we’ve been making statements with our clothes ever since.
+In a way, we can thank Sonia Rykiel for that!

 All Black Everything